LDprg/MusicNow/README.md

 # MusicNow

-# THIS IS AN EXPERIMENTAL TAURI VERSION MOST FEATURES ARE MISSING OR BROKEN!
-THIS IS TESTING ONLY!

-# THIS WILL REPLACE THE MAIN BRANCH WHEN READ

 ## Note that MusicNow is in early development stages, so expect missing features breakages and similar

 ## Why MusicNow?